It’s Sunshine Week, a national celebration of the citizens’ right to know about their government.

 We welcome your input, and encourage reader participation in an effort to stimulate reflection and discussion about all things South Burlington.
 Diverse and varied opinions are welcomed in response to public policy, community issues and concerns, and relevant topics of interest.
 In the interest of healthy civil discourse, stay on topic, keep it simple, and focus on your point respectfully.
 To encourage an open exchange of ideas, it is our intent to publish all letters, although that is not always possible.
 We reserve the right to reject letters or edit for clarity, brevity, good taste and accuracy, and to prevent libel.

-Deadline is Friday at 5 p.m. for the next week’s issue.
+Deadline is Monday at 12 p.m. for the current week’s issue.
 South Burlington residents, business owners, and organizations may submit for consideration, only one letter each 30 days.
 Letters must be less than 350 words.
 All submissions must be signed and include the writer’s street address and telephone number for verification purposes (addresses and phone numbers will not be published).
 If you're interested in submitting a Letter to the Editor, click here.

 Letters Policy: Please do not send open letters, form letters, letter writing campaigns, copies of letters sent to other publications, or letters signed by a group.
 Letters written in response to another letter should address the topic at hand, and not the author of the letter; please refer to the headline and date of the letter to which you are responding.
 We do not accept letters of endorsement or complaint about individual businesses.
 ‘Thank you’ letters which include lists of businesses or individuals who have supported a cause, will be edited to remove the list.
 No campaign letters will be printed the week prior to voting.